-In September 2018, the Company entered into a management consulting services agreement with an officer of the Company to provide management services to the Company for an indefinite term.
-The agreement requires payment of \$72,000 per annum (\$6,000 per month).
-Included in the agreement is a provision for a one year payout in the event of termination without cause or in the event of a change in control.
+In September 2018, the Company entered into two separate management consulting services agreements with the corporate secretary and an officer of the Company to provide management services to the Company for an indefinite term.
+The agreements require total combined payments of \$174,000 per annum (\$14,500 per month).
+Included in the agreement is a provision for a one year payout and the average discretionary bonuses paid in the preceding two years in the event of termination without cause or in the event of a change in control.

 In September 2018, the Company entered into an employment agreement with an officer of the Company to provide management services to the Company for an indefinite term.
 The agreement requires payment of \$174,000 per annum (\$14,500 per month).
-Included in the agreement is a provision for a two year payout in the event of termination without cause or in the event of a change in control.
+Included in the agreement is a provision for a two year payout and the average discretionary bonuses paid in the preceding two years in the event of termination without cause or in the event of a change in control.